akira05150/Blue_tears/README.md

 - To pray for the blue tears: upper heart or down heart

 > :warning:
-> You need to wait for a few seconds, then the blue tears appeared.
+> You need to **wait for a few seconds**, then the blue tears appeared.
-> While blue tears appeared, you could not do anything then.
+> While blue tears appeared, you **could not do anything** then.
 It will disappear after around 30 seconds.
 After then, you could manipulate everything again.

 ## Data Collection